Akshay Bhatia: Professional career

 Bhatia turned professional in September 2019 after competing in the 2019 Walker Cup, and made his professional debut at the Sanderson Farms Championship.

 On August 5, 2020, Bhatia won the ST 11 @ Old South Golf, an event on the Swing Thought Tour, by three strokes.
 On February 25, 2021, Bhatia won his second Swing Thought Tour event, ST 12 @ Brunswick, in a playoff.
 On May 29, Bhatia won the 2021 Biggs Classic, a GProTour event.

 In June 2021, Bhatia qualified for the U.S. Open at Torrey Pines.
 He made the cut and finished tied for 57th in his first major championship appearance.

 In January 2022, Bhatia won The Bahamas Great Exuma Classic on the Korn Ferry Tour.
 This was his first start as a member of the Korn Ferry Tour.
-Despite the strong start, Bhatia fell short of earning a PGA Tour card, finishing 30th during the regular season and not making a cut during the Finals.
+Despite the strong start, Bhatia fell short of earning a PGA Tour card, finishing 30th (the top 25 earned PGA Tour cards) during the regular season and not making a cut during the Finals.

 Bhatia earned Special Temporary Member status on the PGA Tour after a runner-up finish at the 2023 Puerto Rico Open.

+In July 2023, he earned his first PGA Tour and first European Tour victory by winning in a playoff at the Barracuda Championship.

+In April 2024, Bhatia won the Valero Texas Open in a playoff over Denny McCarthy.